pingworks/berkshelf-api/README.md

 A server which indexes cookbooks from various sources and hosts it over a REST API

+Additionally this version implements a binrepo_store that works as binary repository for released cookbooks.

 ## Installation

 The API server can be installed in two ways; from a Chef Cookbook (recommended) and from a Rubygem.